TEACHERS

 stephen.jpg

-Stephen Taylor (he/him)
+Stephen Taylor

-Stephen Taylor grew up listening to Sesame Street Jamboree records in Newton, Massachusetts and played in bands at Milton Academy and Middleburg College.
+Stephen Taylor (he/him) grew up listening to Sesame Street Jamboree records in Newton, Massachusetts and played in bands at Milton Academy and Middlebury College.
 He has been teaching Music Together since 2002 and has taught music at Poly Prep Lower School since 2007.
 He now lives in Kensington and loves making music with you and your family.

-Carolina Lamiell (she/her/Ella)
+Carolina Lamiell

-Carolina Lamiell is a Chilean educator and artist based in Brooklyn.
+Carolina Lamiell (she/her/Ella) is a Chilean educator and artist based in Brooklyn.
 She has nearly 15 years of experience educating children and adolescents.
 She holds bachelor's degrees in education and history.

 Once she moved to New York, she worked as a Spanish tutor and caregiver, which led her to develop her interest in early childhood education.
 In 2021, Carolina joined Nido Forest as an outdoor educator, where she worked with children learning Spanish through nature exploration and free play.